tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/用户指南/组件管理/Node-Problem-Detector-Plus_intl_en.md

 ### Add-on description

 Node-Problem-Detector-Plus is an add-on that monitors the health status of Kubernetes cluster nodes.
-It runs in the TKE environment in the form of a DaemonSet to help users detect various exceptions on nodes in real time and report the detection results to the upstream Kube-apiserver.
+It runs in the TKE environment as a DaemonSet to help users detect various exceptions on nodes in real time and report the detection results to the upstream Kube-apiserver.

 ### Resources Created in Kubernetes Clusters